Smaller and More Flexible Cuckoo Filters: Conclusion and Discussion

 \section{Conclusion and Discussion}

 We introduced improvements of Cuckoo filters, enabling their more flexible use and reducing their overhead factor from $1.05(1+3/k)$ to $1.06(1+2/k)$, by switching from a $(2, 4)$ bucketed layout to a $(2, 2)$ windowed layout.
 This is an improvement for relevant FPRs (e.g.\ around $k=10$, up to $k\le 102$).
 For an FPR of $2^{-8}$, $(2, 2)$ windowed Cuckoo filters need $\approx 10.6$ GB to index 10 billion keys, compared to $\approx 11.6$ GB for $(2, 4)$ bucketed Cuckoo filters.
 Another interesting aspect of this work is that just-in-time compiled Python code can adjust to run-time specified parameters (such as $k$), resulting in a flexible implementation of Cuckoo filters that is competitive in speed with a \texttt{C++} implementation.
+For batch queries, software prefetching increases throughput even further.

 In comparison to other state-of-the-art filters, our implementation of $(2,2)$~windowed Cuckoo filters has the smallest space overhead and competitively fast lookup times, especially for optimized cases, such as $k=14$, where four 16-bit slots can be examined in a bit-parallel manner in a single 64-bit integer.
 In that case, the overhead factor of $1.20$ even outperforms static XOR filters \cite{graf_xor_2020} that need a factor of $1.23$, originally advertised as ``faster and smaller than Bloom and Cuckoo filters''.
 (Of course, by now, better static filters exist \cite{dillinger_ribbon_2021}.)